S’mores Chocolate Mousse Bars.

 3. To make the mousse.
 Place the chopped chocolate in a medium heat heat proof bowl.

 4. In a medium pot, whisk together the egg yolks, 1 cup cream, and sea salt.
 Set the pot over medium heat and bring the mixture to a simmer.
 Cook, stirring continuously, until the mixture thickens and easily coats the back of a wooden spoon, 5 minutes.
 It's import to be consistently whisking to ensure the eggs do not scramble.
 Remove from the heat.
 Strain the milk into the bowl with the chocolate, stirring until the chocolate is melted.
+Stir in the vanilla.
 Refrigerate until chilled.

 5. With an electric mixer, beat remaining 2 cups heavy cream until stiff peaks form.
 Stir 1/3 of whipped cream into cooled chocolate mixture, then gently fold in the rest of the whipped cream until no white streaks remain.
 Spread the mousse in an even layer over the graham cracker crust.